 Morgan stands, jolting the table, almost spilling orange juice over my church cloths.
 “Charlotte and I are still virgins.
 We’re waiting for our wedding nights.
 She’s Mormon.”
 Her words have more teeth than tongue to them, “We don’t sleep with anyone.”

 “Mormons…” I mutter, unimpressed.
 The only other Mormon I know is a brown haired girl named Heather Yearby, a Junior who plays trumpet in the Jazz band.
-She has a round, basketball butt and two breast like ripe Georgia peaches.
-Once she was caught in the boys bathroom with a black football player named Tevon.
+She has a round, basketball butt and two breast like ripe Georgia peaches and once she was caught in the boys bathroom with a black football player named Tevon.
 The joke at school now goes, The wind sure blows in Utah, don’t it?

-Morgan paces the kitchen, eyeing me, wading shin deep into the shallow end of her intellect.
-She smiles finally.
-“You have no clue, no idea.”
-She’s in my face waving a thin finger, head bobbing like a black girl’s before a weave ripping brawl, “If a little prude like you saw the things Charlotte and I do, you’d crap yourself, you’d hide under the table.”
+Morgan paces the kitchen, eyeing me as wads shin deep into the shallow end of her intellect.
+After would could be thirty seconds or five minutes, a look comes over her face.
+“You have no clue, no idea,” she smiles, waving a thin finger in my face, “If a little prude like you saw the things Charlotte and I do, you’d shit yourself, you’d hide under the table.”

 She steps back, wearing a triumphant, smug expression.
-You’d thought she won something big, had conquered Berlin or taken out Osama Bin Laden, instead she’d done nothing at all, a loud wind that hardly ruffled the leaves.
-I almost feel sorry for her.
+You’d thought she won something big, had conquered Berlin or taken out Osama Bin Laden, instead she’s done nothing at all.
+I almost feel sorry for her, this loud wind that hardly ruffles the leaves.

 “What’s going on in here?”
 Dad walks into the kitchen and pours coffee into his to-go mug.
-Having lost another fifteen pounds since New Years (sheading jowls and love handles has left him with a square jaw and what could be pecks under his ironed blue dress shirt) he looks handsomer than ever.
+Having lost another fifteen pounds since New Year’s (shading jowls and love handles like a snake it’s skin) he looks handsomer than ever.
 “If you two want to fight, take it outside.
 If not, keep it down.”
 He spoons sugar and creamer into his mug and stirs, turning it the color of muddy water, before heading back upstairs.

-Morgan sits and finishes eating he cereal, grinning at me with each spoonful.
+Morgan sits and finishes her cereal, grinning at me with each spoonful.

 I stir my Corn Flakes and look out the window.
-Oliver has finished the ‘poorman’s Bowflex‘ and is pulling the handle bars.
-He raises the crate of cat food and canned ham ten feet into the air with ease.
+Oliver has finished the ‘poor man’s Bowflex‘ and is pulling the handle bars.
+The crate of cat food and canned ham is lifted ten feet into the air with ease.
 He lets it down slowly and looks at the collection, shaking his head.

 “He needs more cans.”
 I say.